 Systems on the Island of Oahu

-There is a wide variety of different systems being used on the Island of Oahu and many of you are trying to figure out what does each system mean for the public.
-Here's list the different systems used on Oahu and how is that going to affect the everyday scanner hobbyist and the general public.
+There is a wide variety of different systems being used on the Island of Oahu and many of you are trying to figure out what does each system means for the public.
+Here's a list of the different systems used on Oahu and how is that going to affect the everyday scanner hobbyist and the general public.